Changes to procedural and technical guidance on compliance and fire safety

-We create the building standards regulations and technical guidance, to ensure buildings are safe, efficient and sustainabile.
+We create the building standards regulations and technical guidance, to ensure buildings are safe, efficient and sustainable.

-Scotland's building standards system is administered and enforced by local authorities.
-To obtain a building warrant, please seek assistance from the relevant local authority.
-Local authorities administer the Building Standards system and are responsible for granting permission for work to be done (Building Warrant) and for a completed building to be occupied (Completion Certificate).
+Local authorities are responsible for granting permission for work to be done (building warrant) and for a completed building to be occupied (completion certificate).